ipython/ipyparallel/docs/source/details.rst

 Other extensions of the AsyncResult interface include convenience wrappers for :meth:`get`.
-AsyncResults have a property, :attr:`result`, with the short alias :attr:`r`, which simply call :meth:`get`.
+AsyncResults have a property, :attr:`result`, with the short alias :attr:`r`, which call :meth:`get`.
 Since our object is designed for representing *parallel* results, it is expected that many calls (any of those submitted via DirectView) will map results to engine IDs.
 We provide a :meth:`get_dict`, which is also a wrapper on :meth:`get`, which returns a dictionary of the individual results, keyed by engine ID.

-You can also prevent a submitted job from actually executing, via the AsyncResult's :meth:`abort` method.
+You can also prevent a submitted job from executing, via the AsyncResult's :meth:`abort` method.
 This will instruct engines to not execute the job when it arrives.

 The larger extension of the AsyncResult API is the :attr:`metadata` attribute.
 The metadata